thephpleague/shunt/README.md

 The `tasks` collection indicates which tasks that available to execute.
 Based by above recipe, you could run :

 	grunt -read_home_dir

+Above command will execute `ls` on all remote machines defined in `hosts` parameter.
+You could tell Grunt to run the task on specific host(s) by appending the host nickname right after the task :

+	grunt -read_home_dir staging
+	grunt -print_php_info staging,production

 Grunt also will automatically create some abbreviation for your task.
 You can do "grunt" to see all the available tasks.